dissemin/dissemin/doc/sphinx/index.rst

 Welcome to Dissemin's documentation!
 ====================================

 Dissemin is a web platform gathering academic publications and analyzing their online availability as well as publisher policy.
 This documentation explains how it works and how to use it.

-This serves as the main location for the documentation.
-First, you might want to refer to :ref:`page-install`.

-You will also need to follow :ref:`page-apikeys` to have access to the metadata sources.

 .. toctree::
    :maxdepth: 2